cypress-io/cypress-documentation/content/api/commands/session.md

 ### Validating the session

+The `validate` function is used to ensure the session has been correctly established.
+This is especially helpful when a cached session is being restored, because if the session is not valid, `cy.session()` will recreate the session by re-running `setup`.

+The following scenarios will mark the session as invalid:

+- the `validate` function throws an exception
-If the `validate` function return `false`, throws an exception, returns a Promise that resolves to `false` or rejects, or contains any failing Cypress command, the session will be considered invalid, and `setup` will be re-run.
+- the `validate` function returns a Promise that resolves to `false` or rejects
+- the `validate` function contains failing Cypress command
+- the last Cypress command in the `validate` function yielded `false`

 Here are a few `validate` examples: